-I would like to share with you some valuable keys on how to take better indoor portraits and still life photographs.
+I would like to share with you some valuable keys to taking better indoor portraits and still life photographs.
 These are insider secrets I’ve learned over the past 33 years as an avid photographer.
 They aren’t something I learned in a class or studied at college.
-Rather, they are things that I’ve picked up along the way that have helped make me the successful inspirational photographer that I am today.
+Rather, they are things that I’ve picked up along the way that have helped make me the successful photographer that I am today.

 You have to learn to pay attention to what’s behind your subject because whatever it is, it’s going to be in your photograph, and there’s a high likelihood that it will be distracting.
 Once you observe the background, you must decide if it’s a distraction or not.
 If it is, then you need to either move your subject or you need to move and shoot the subject from a different angle.
 Do whatever you need to do to get rid of a distracting background.
 If you’re shooting a close up of a flower, you may need to bend an adjacent flower out of the way or break it off completely so that it’s not in the way.
 In summary, pay close attention to the background, and make sure that it is not distracting.
 This one simple key will save you from wrecking many good photographs.